arnauoller/fabric-samples/commercial-paper/README.md

 cd fabric-samples/commercial-paper
 ```

-This `README.md` file is in the `commercial-paper` directory, the source code for client applications and the contracts ins in the `organization` directory, and some helper scripts are in the `roles` directory.
+This `README.md` file is in the the `commercial-paper` directory, the source code for client applications and the contracts ins in the `ogranization` directory, and some helper scripts are in the `roles` directory.

 ## Running the Infrastructure

 In one console window, run the `./roles/network-starter.sh` script; this will start the basic infrastructure and also start monitoring all the docker containers.

 You can cancel this if you wish to reuse the terminal, but it's best left open.

 ### Install and Instantiate the contract

 The contract code is available as either JavaScript or Java.
-You can use either one, and the choice of contract language does not affect the choice of client language.
+You can use either one, and the choice of contract language does not affect the choice of client langauge.

 In your 'MagnetoCorp' window run the following command

 `./roles/magnetocorp.sh`

 This will start a docker container for Fabric CLI commands, and put you in the correct directory for the source code.

 **For a JavaScript Contract:**